Is a dog coat really necessary? Which dog needs a dog coat?

 Some dog owners are also enthusiastic lovers of the partner look.
 It should be noted that the choice of dog clothing should always be made for functional rather than fashionable reasons.
-Especially in the area of raincoats and down coats, there is a strongly growing range of products for dog, master and mistress.
+Especially in the area of raincoats and eco puffer coats, there is a strongly growing range of products for dog, master and mistress.

 Which material for a dog coat?

 You can find some particularly popular materials for dog coats below at a glance:

 - Quilted coat with eco puffer filling

 - Fleece dog coat

 - Dog coat made of waxed cotton

 Suitable outer material: